Last Updated on September 25, 2022 by Christine Kaaloa

 The fear, worries and annoyances of dealing with touts, scams and beggars can feel like a deterrent of travel, especially for women traveling alone.
 I’ll share ways I deal with these unpleasant encounters.

-I encounter touts, scams and beggars regularly in my travels, and it is always uncomfortable to deal with alone.
-But it has taught me to define my safety parameters, toughen up, not automatically trust everything a stranger tells me and take responsibility for my actions and its potential consequences.
+As a solo traveling woman, I encounter touts, scams and beggars regularly in my travels.
+It is always uncomfortable to deal with alone.
+I don’t have a male partner to shield and protect me.
+Touts and scammers can be persistent and as a female traveling alone, I can make for an easy target.
+But being forced to deal with them has taught me to define my safety parameters, toughen up, to not automatically trust everything a stranger tells me and to take responsibility for my actions.

 Touts often come in the form of aggressive salespeople, whether it’s a street or souvenir vendor, a taxi or tuk-tuk driver, tour agents, etc..
 Often they want you to buy their product or service and their techniques is to pester you unrelentingly until you buy something.
 Everyone has to make a living, but it can wear your patience and smile down.
+Depending upon their ethics or desperation, a small percentage of them may push forward into a scam.It can keep you on your toes.
 Standout countries for me are Vietnam, Cambodia, India, Morocco, Indonesia, Italy, etc… but touts are common to practically, every country across the globe.

 I always give a firm, resolute, confident and low-sounding “No.” Sometimes, I look them in the eye; at other times, I avoid eye contact.
 Eye contact can be misconstrued as inviting and engaging them into to a more aggressive courtship process.